miloskrca96/custom-slider/README.md

-# custom-slider
 Custom JS slider and Gulp

+Development Build
+Install all dependencies, in repo's root:

-npm i
+$ npm install
-nmp run watch
+$ npm run watch

+The result is available in dist/ folder.